HOME

 BELGIUM, 1994, Scott 1558

 The town of St.-Sévérin is now part of the larger municipality of Nandrin in the region of Condroz.
-Its origins are found in the foundation here in 1091 of a Benedictine Priory.
+It originated with the foundation here in 1091 of a Benedictine Priory.
 For reasons not completely clear, the Benedictines left the priory in the early 1500s.
 Various administrators ran it until 1574 when the Prince Bishop of Liège, Gérard de Groesbeek, entrusted it to the Jesuits of Liège who oversaw its administration until the Suppression in 1773.
 The Abbey was restored in 1996.
-More

 NEXT